nunit/nunit/docs/articles/nunit/getting-started/breaking-changes.md

 uid: BreakingChanges
 ---

+# Breaking Changes

 ## NUnit 3.10

 * `NUnit.Framework.Constraints.NUnitEqualityComparer.Default` was deprecated in favor of `new NUnitEqualityComparer()`.

 ## NUnit 3.8

-* Removed some deprecated attributes:
+Removed some deprecated attributes:

-  - TestFixtureSetUpAttribute (use OneTimeSetUpAttribute)
+* TestFixtureSetUpAttribute (use OneTimeSetUpAttribute)
-  - TestFixtureTearDownAttribute (use OneTimeTearDownAttribute)
+* TestFixtureTearDownAttribute (use OneTimeTearDownAttribute)
-  - RequiresSTAAttribute (use ApartmentAttribute)
+* RequiresSTAAttribute (use ApartmentAttribute)
-  - RequiresMTAAttribute (use ApartmentAttribute)
+* RequiresMTAAttribute (use ApartmentAttribute)

-* Removed deprecated Is.StringXxxx syntax elements:
+Removed deprecated Is.StringXxxx syntax elements:

-  - Is.StringStarting (use Does.StartWith)
+* Is.StringStarting (use Does.StartWith)
-  - Is.StringEnding (use Does.EndWith)
+* Is.StringEnding (use Does.EndWith)
-  - Is.StringContaining (use Does.Contain)
+* Is.StringContaining (use Does.Contain)
-  - Is.StringMatching (use Does.Match)
+* Is.StringMatching (use Does.Match)

 ## NUnit 3.7